Putting your building business in a box

 Planning with end game in mind

-One of the things setting up the franchise has taught me, is how important it is to be able to ‘put your business in a box’.
+One of the things in our years of experience of building up business', is how important it is to be able to ‘put your business in a box’.

-Sharing is caring and all that… so I thought I’d pass on some of the biggest lessons that might help you out the most!
+Sharing is caring and all that… so we thought we would pass on some of the biggest lessons that might help you out the most!

 You MUST have processes and procedures and they need to be in written form.
-I know.
+We know.
 Sounds like SUCH A DRAG.

 But think about it like this, if you got hit by lightning tomorrow, could someone come along and fill your shoes easily without much down time until you were back on your feet?
 If the answer is no, then get going with writing how you do things down somewhere that’s easy to find.

 This is where investing in great online systems can make life easier….
 If you use a proper software or system to run your business (you may use several – we do!) then all you need is someone familiar with the software and the job is done.
 If you need a referral for some good ones, just shout out.